Thaiane/Thaiane-learning-typescript/README.md

 # Welcome to Learning Typescript 👋
 [![Twitter: ThaiiBraga](https://img.shields.io/twitter/follow/ThaiiBraga.svg?style=social)](https://twitter.com/ThaiiBraga)

-> Repository containing files used for studying typescript
+> Repository containing files used for studying typescript.
+It is also used during the # 100DaysOfCode challenge.

 ## Author